 International political economy (Politics of international finance and money)

-I am Interim Director of the Melbourne School of Government and Professor of International Relations in the School of Social and Political Sciences, University of Melbourne.
+I am Professor of International Relations in the School of Social and Political Sciences, University of Melbourne.

-I hold an ARC Discovery Grant to investigate the political consequences of financial crises over 2014-16.
-This is a grant held jointly with Professor Jeffrey Chwieroth of the LSE.
+I held an ARC Discovery Grant to investigate the political consequences of financial crises over 2014-17 with Professor Jeffrey Chwieroth of the LSE.
 I am also part of the Melbourne School of Government Cluster Grant on Asian financial regulatory cooperation with colleagues from Law and the Faculty of Business and Economics.
-I am also part of an international collaborative project on emerging countries in global economic governance, funded by CIGI and INET, in collaboration with Miles Kahler and Randall Henning at American University, Washington D.C.
+I am also part of an international collaborative project on emerging countries in global monetary and financial governance, funded by CIGI Canada, in collaboration with Randall Henning at American University, Washington D.C.

 I can supervise students with strong research skills in international political economy, especially those with a topic concerning the politics of international finance and its regulation and governance.